The Azure Code Samples are currently available in English

 In XCode, select the menu

 Run to launch this sample app.

-Change Modeto select what type of Speech would like to use.
+Change Modeto select which recognition mode you would like to use.

 We welcome contributions.
 Feel free to file issues and pull requests on the repo and we'll address them as we can.
 Learn more about how you can help on our Contribution Rules & Guidelines.

 All Microsoft Cognitive Services SDKs and samples are licensed with the MIT License.
-For more details, see LICENSE.
+For more information, see LICENSE.

 Sample images are licensed separately, please refer to LICENSE-IMAGE.